MicrosoftDocs/cpp-docs/docs/intrinsics/cpuid-cpuidex.md

 Support for specific instruction set extensions and CPU features is encoded in the *cpuInfo* results returned for higher *function_id* values.
 For more information, see the manuals linked above, and the following example code.

 Some processors support Extended Function CPUID information.
-If this is supported, *function_id* values from 0x80000000 might be used to return information.
+When it's supported, *function_id* values from 0x80000000 might be used to return information.
 To determine the maximum meaningful value allowed, set *function_id* to 0x80000000.
 The maximum value of *function_id* supported for extended functions will be written to *cpuInfo*[0].

 ## Example